Trading Strategy: Buying Dips

 To determine when the dip has finished, look for the price to rise above the previous day’s high, showing that the uptrend has recommenced.
 The stoploss, or protective stop, should be placed below the lowest low of the last three days, as if this level is breached, the dip has not finished after all.

-You could exit the trade when the uptrend appears to be over as signaled by a change in a moving average direction, or by using a trailing stop.
+You could exit the trade when the uptrend appears to be over, as signaled by a change in the moving average direction.
+Another possibility is to use a trailing stop.

 Join the discussion